jpadilla/pyjwt/README.md

 When using the RSASSA-PKCS1-v1_5 algorithms, the `key` argument in both `jwt.encode()` and `jwt.decode()` (`"secret"` in the examples) is expected to be an RSA private key as imported with `Crypto.PublicKey.RSA.importKey()`.

+When using the ECDSA algorithms, the `key` argument is expected to be an Elliptic Curve signing key as imported with `ecdsa.SigningKey.from_pem()`.

 Tests
 -----